 Seborrhea of the skin is treated with means for restoration, such as vitamin preparations (B, A, D, E), elements, ascorbic acid, nicotinic acid, glycerophosphate, sulfur, calcium, copper, iron, zinc oxide, additives active biologics, including brewer’s yeast, as well as biogenic stimulants.

-In treating seborrhea of the scalp, hygiene should also be observed, as well as special care for the condition of oily skin.
+In treating seborrhea of the scalp, hygiene should also be observed and special care for the condition of oily skin.

 Hair shampoo should be selected from species containing selenium sulfide, zinc pyrithione, salicylic acid, ketoconazole, or tar.

-- Infusions of St. John’s wort, chamomile flowers, sage leaves, castor oil, honey, oats, calendula among others.
+- There are infusions of St. John’s wort, chamomile flowers, sage leaves, castor oil, honey, oats, and calendula.

 - After the treatment, in addition to normalizing the skin condition, it is necessary to wash the head with therapeutic shampoos that have very mild degreasing substances, which regulate sebum secretion, remove excess oil, clean and leave the hair manageable.